carrionalfredo/Spaceship-Titanic/README.md

 For the `age` variable, the replacement was with the `df['age'].median()` value.

-After this replacements, the data set remain as follow:
+After this replacements, the dataset remain as follow:

 ```python
         age	        roomservice	    foodcourt	    shoppingmall	spa	            vrdeck	        num